NateEag/nateeag.com/drafts/hardware-notes.md

 ## Family Media Machine

-Currently a cheap Windows desktop with an HDMI out.
+Currently a cheap desktop with an HDMI out.
 I just bought one, installed Chrome, and paired it with a Logitech K600 TV keyboard, which has been working just fine.

 At first I tried a much cheaper Macally Bluetooth keyboard and it worked pretty poorly - insufficient range and flaky reliability.

-In principle I'd like to replace Windows with NixOS, but I doubt it will ever be necessary.
+Windows 10 was getting slow and flaky, so I installed NixOS.

+That hasn't been much faster, and I'm suspicious the issues are actually due to our internet connection (which is most of what we use it for).

 ## Router